linrongbin16/colorbox.nvim/README.md

 ### Hook

-To execute a lua function after policy is triggered and new colorscheme is applied, please use:
+To execute a hook function after policy is triggered and new colorscheme is applied, please use:

 ```lua
 require("colorbox").setup({